The Most Highly Decorated Air Crew in U.S. History

 That goes just as much for their equally unknown part of World War II.
 Part Gilligan's Island, part Road Warrior, it was a war of nomadic Civil War-style tent camps, where dust and disease were as much an enemy as the Japanese, and a handful of old bombers patched with flattened tin cans flew 12 to 18-hour missions through some of the most violent storms on Earth to bomb the most fortified harbor in the Pacific.
 And still, even with the Empire at its doorstep, and all of the Pacific above it now under the Imperial flag—they saved Australia from Japan.
 That story alone deserves to be as well known as that of Masters of the Air.

-I've begun a multi-faceted effort to change that, and in a big way.
-Not only am I adapting my website material to multiple book formats, I aim to make a video that will be the last word on the crew and their last mission, in a way no one else can do, and more realistically than even the History Channel could do in 2007 (though, again, with the legend, not the actual story):
+I began a multi-faceted effort to change that, and in a big way.
+Not only did I adapt my website material to the book, I set out to make a video that would be the last word on the crew and their last mission, in a way no one else could do, and more realistically than even the History Channel could do in 2007 (though, again, with the legend, not the actual story).
+Other videos about the crew on YouTube that mean well but all suffer from the same mistakes have amassed, combined, over ten million views.
+I decided it's high time for me to do my own, and do it right.
+Not just tell the real story, but to tell it in a way no one has done since the History Channel over fifteen years ago.

-I plan to create at least a dozen more clips like that, with the quality of the teaser video, to help illustrate what actually happened on that mission, to the best we can know from my thirty years of accumulated knowledge, as realistically as can be done short of a movie or miniseries, thanks to Piotr.
+We plan to create at least several more clips like that to help illustrate what actually happened on that mission, to the best we can currently know, and as realistically as can be done short of a movie or miniseries.
 It will be the cornerstone of much more video content I have planned about the crew and their war.

-- I'm not the History Channel.
-I'm one guy working with one of the best (and nicest) aviation artists on the planet, Piotr Forkasiewicz, who deserves to get paid accordingly (and for the render farm he uses) for recreating one of the most historic bombers in history down to the smallest detail, and scenes from the most highly decorated solo combat mission in history.
+We're not the History Channel.
+We're two guys working from two desktops to recreate one of the most historic bombers in history down to the smallest detail, and scenes from the most highly decorated solo combat mission in history.
+Doing that to the standard we've set for ourselves takes time and money.

-My GoFundMe goal represents only what I feel is needed to ensure Piotr is paid his due for his amazing CGI work for the video.
-But anything more is appreciated, and will help me get one of the greatest war stories never told—the TRUE version—the public recognition it deserves.
+My GoFundMe goal represents only what I feel is needed to ensure Piotr is paid his due for his amazing CGI work for the video, and for the render farm necessary to make it happen.
+But anything more is appreciated, and will help me devote more time and money to getting one of the greatest war stories never told—the TRUE version—the public recognition it deserves.

 My profound thanks—and I know the families' as well, who've waited a lifetime to see that happen—to everyone moved to help me do that.
-And remember: even if you can't donate, which I definitely understand, just sharing this is a help.
+And remember: even if you can't donate, which I definitely understand, just sharing this GoFundMe, and even just the YouTube channel, is a help.

 Organizer